 The NHGRI Division of Intramural Research plans and conducts a broad program of laboratory and clinical research on the main NIH campus in Bethesda, Maryland as well as at other sites, including the Bayview campus in Baltimore, Maryland and the Twinbrook complex in Rockville, Maryland.
 The Division is led by the Scientific Director, with input from its Board of Scientific Counselors - a group that provides expert external oversight for all research and training ongoing in the NHGRI Division of Intramural Research.
 Clinical research is overseen by the Clinical Director, who provides guidance and support for all NHGRI investigators involved in patient-based research.

-The NHGRI Division of Intramural Research consists of seven branches, each organized around a specific area of scientific inquiry.
-The seven Branches are the:
+The NHGRI Division of Intramural Research consists of nine branches, each organized around a specific area of scientific inquiry.

 - Genetic Disease Research Branch

 - Social and Behavioral Research Branch

 - Translational and Functional Genomics Branch